 - Gas (Piedmont Natural Gas Company, Inc.).

 - Water (Southwest Water Company).

 Go in-depth ...
 Read our white paper examining whether investment choices that are based on factors other than market-cap weightings can add value to a portfolio.

 Domestic or international?

 Companies can also be divided based on where they're headquartered.
 The U.S. market makes up only about half of the world's opportunities for stock investing.

 WE'RE HERE FOR YOU

 Partner with a Vanguard advisor.
-If you'd like a professional to manage your portfolio for you, we can do that.
-Research shows that an advisor who provides professional financial planning, coaching, and portfolio management services can add meaningful value compared to the average investor experience.*
+If you'd like a professional to maintain your portfolio for you, we can do that.
+Research shows that an advisor who provides professional financial planning, coaching, and portfolio oversight can add meaningful value compared with the average investor experience.*

 Usually refers to common stock, which is an investment that represents part ownership in a corporation.
 Each share of stock is a proportional stake in the corporation's assets and profits.